Teen Relationship Abuse

 You might start by asking your teen:

-- Is your boyfriend or girlfriend easy to talk to when there are problems?
+- Is your partner easy to talk to when there are problems?

-- Does he or she give you space to spend time with other people?
+- Do they give you space to spend time with other people?

 If you are concerned about your teen, there are people who can help you.
 You're not alone.
 Consider talking to a school counselor or your family doctor.
 Call a help center or hotline to get help.
 National hotlines can help you find resources in your area:

 - National Domestic Violence Hotline toll-free: 1-800-799-SAFE (1-800-799-7233), or see the website at www.thehotline.org.

 - National Teen Dating Abuse Hotline toll-free: 1-866-331-9474 or (1-866-331-8453 TYY), or see the website at www.loveisrespect.org.